RalfJung/dyn-nsupdate/README.rst

 Now, let's go on with the CGI scripts.
 They are using Python 2, so make sure you have that installed.
 There are two scripts: One is used for clients to detect their current external IP address, and one is used to do the actual update of the domain.
-The first script should be available on a domain that is available only through a single protocol, i.e., IPv4 only or IPv6 only.
+The first script is used by the "web" IP detection method (see client configuration below).
+It should be available on a domain that is available only through a single protocol, i.e., IPv4 only or IPv6 only.
 This is required to reliably detect the current address of the given protocol.
-If you want to support both IPv4 and IPv6, I suggest you have three domains ``ipv4.ns.example.com``, ``ipv6.ns.example.com`` and ``ns.example.com`` where only the latter is available via both protocols (this is something you have to configure in your ``example.com`` zone).
+If you want to support both IPv4 and IPv6, I suggest you have three domains ``ipv4.ns.example.com``, ``ipv6.ns.example.com`` and ``ns.example.com`` where only the latter is available via both protocols (this is something you have to configure in your ``example.com`` DNS zone).
 All can serve the same scripts (e.g. via a ``ServerAlias`` in the apache configuration).
 I also **strongly suggest** you make these domains *HTTPS-only*, as the client script will send a password!

 Choose some directory (e.g., ``/srv/ns.example.com``) for the new domain, and copy the content of ``server-scripts`` there.
 Now configure your webserver